 To sum up, Newport Harbor is the option for where to stay in Newport that keeps you where it happens.
 Here you’re positioned in the front row for the inviting entertainment scene of Newport.

 Pick Newport Harbor for: The heart of Newport.

 Hammetts Hotel – Modernity on Commercial Wharf

 The Hammetts Hotel is a modern hotel that celebrates Newport’s history as a New England seaport.
-Right in the heart of Newport’s downtown area the Hammetts Hotel has an exceptional location for exploring the city.
-Just be warned that its water view rooms might keep you more at the hotel than you intend to.
+Right in the heart of Newport’s downtown area, the Hammetts Hotel has an exceptional location for exploring the city.
+Just be warned that its water view rooms may keep you more at the hotel than you intend to.

 Wellington Resort – Spacious on the harbor

 If you want to spread out without sacrificing a central location, the Wellington Resort calls your name.
 Its seven acres down the road from Thames Street are perfect for families or anyone who just wants that extra bit of space.

 Newport Cliff Walk – Newport hotels at the famous walk

 Newport Cliff Walk is a quiet contrast to the downtown area of Newport.
 On the other side of Aquidneck Island it’s an option for where to stay in Newport that lures visitors in with its dramatic scenery.